Languages Spoken: English

 Educators must educate themselves about “cultural poverty.”
 Educators should help students & colleagues “unlearn” misperceptions about poverty.
 Educators should continue reaching out to low-income parents even when they appear unresponsive “(and without assuming, if they are unresponsive, that we know why).”
 “Stand up and respond” when your colleagues stereotype poor students and/or parents.
 “Fight” to keep low-income students from being assigned unjustly to special education or low academic tracks.
 Make your curriculum “relevant” to poor students.
 Most important, “consider how our own cultural biases affect our interactions” with and expectations of our students.

-Trauma-informed education is about fixing kids: Our kids are not broken, but our systems are.
+Trauma-informed education isn't about fixing kids: Our kids are not broken, but our systems are.
 Operating in a trauma-informed way does not fix children; it is aimed at fixing broken and unjust systems and structures that alienate and discard students who are marginalized.

 As educators explore the complexities of being trauma-informed, we need to remember that trauma-informed work is a journey and not a destination.
 It doesn’t mean that teachers need to do the work of professional therapists.
 Our part in helping students with trauma is focusing on relationships, just as we do with all of our students.
 The strong, stable, and nurturing relationships that we build with our students and families can serve as a conduit for healing and increasing resilience.